kristenkinnearohlmann/kko-dev/content/blog/basic-psql/index.md

 ![Check psl](./psql-01-check.jpg)

-I vaugely recalled that the service is generally stopped so I tracked down the command to get it started.
+I vaguely recalled that the service is generally stopped so I tracked down the command to get it started.

 ![Start postgres service](./psql-02-start.jpg)